flathub/com.pokemmo.PokeMMO/README.md

 # Steam Deck support

 Support for Steam Deck / Steam OS is considered experimental and requires manual setup steps.
+Visit [https://support.pokemmo.com/knowledgebase/article/steam-deck-setup](https://support.pokemmo.com/knowledgebase/article/steam-deck-setup) for more information on how to set up the game client for Steam OS

+# ChromeOS support

-Visit https://support.pokemmo.com/knowledgebase/article/steam-deck-setup for more information on how to set up the game client for Steam OS
+Support for Chromebooks / ChromeOS (via [Crostini](https://chromeos.dev/en/linux)) is considered experimental and requires manual setup steps.
+Visit [https://support.pokemmo.com/knowledgebase/article/steam-deck-setup](https://support.pokemmo.com/knowledgebase/article/chromeos-setup) for more information on how to set up the game client for Steam OS

 # Legal